power of attorney meaning power of attorney meaning

 Limited Power Of Attorney

-A Limited Power of Attorney, also known as Special POA, authorizes the agent to perform specific tasks.
+A Limited Power of Attorney, also known as a Special POA, authorizes the agent to perform specific tasks.
 These tasks can include selling a property, handling bank transactions, or managing investment accounts for a predefined period or purpose.
 This type of POA restricts the agent’s authority to the tasks explicitly mentioned.

 Durable Power Of Attorney